WDCE partners with City of Reno to train event managers.

 For all travel, lodging, and per diem claim items: the traveler must attach a copy of the federal (U.S. travel) or State Department (foreign travel) web page denoting the lodging and per diem rates used for the request.

 If an exception to the lodging rate is requested: complete the portion of the Travel Request form providing an explanation for the exception and the exception calculation (see the information regarding exception to the lodging rate under Section b: Lodging and Per Diem on this page).
+Note that any exception to lodging rate is capped at a maximum allowable per Nevada’s State Administrative Manual, regardless of justification.
 Upon approval of the travel and any exceptions, the employee's travel request will be sent to the Travel Accounting staff.

 For travel to be processed and expensed in the accounting system, a travel expense object of expenditure ("20") must be established in the account to be charged.
 The requesting department must determine whether the object "20" budget is sufficient to pay for the planned travel; if not, a budget transfer must be implemented to increase the travel budget.